Skip to main content

 }

 5. Specify additional settings depending on the functionality to be licensed.
+If you use remote module to implement a custom Freedom UI component, specify the following additional settings.

 1. Add a single custom Freedom UI component to a single package.